iomesh/docs/docs/advanced-functions/localpv-manager.md

 - Create PVs using a directory or block device, offering more flexibility compared to Kubernetes local PVs that are limited to the directory.

-- Enable capacity limit for local PV to implement capacity isolation.
+- Enable capacity limit for Hostpath Local PV to implement isolation.

 ### Architecture